Informasjonsforvaltning/fdk/docker/README.md

 >`docker-compose up -d registration`

 This starts the registration application with corresponding api services.
-The application can be accessed on [http://localhost:4200](http://localhost:4200) Currently you will be logged in as bjg ( a test user ).
+The application can be accessed on [http://localhost:8099](http://localhost:8099) The regstration application requires authentication.
+The following test-user identifiers can be used: (03096000854, 01066800187, 23076102252)

 ## Google doc DCAT import application
 >`docker-compose up -d gdoc`